UEA-advanced-programmers/C_Flat/C_Flat Definition.md

 Variable declaration and assignment should always be followed by a semicolon.

-### Functions (Not yet implemented):

-Functions are declared using the keyword `func`, followed by a function name and any parameters in parentheses

-<pre>func myFunction(var myParameter)
-{
-    var doSomething;
-} </pre>

-When we call this function, we simply using the function name and supply the correct parameters, if any are required.

-<pre>myFunc(myParameter);</pre>

-A function call should always be followed by a semicolon.

 ### Conditional Statement (In Progress):

 A simple conditional statement starts with the keyword `if`, followed by a logic statement in parentheses.
 After this we can have as many statements as we want, inside curly braces.